-Our External Auditors (Mazars) consider the work of Internal audit in assessing the control environment.
+Our External Auditors (Mazars) place reliance on the work of our Internal Audit function.
 Internal Audit carries out its role in compliance with Public Sector Internal Audit Standards.
 Our Annual Governance Statement reviews the extent to which the Authority has complied with its code of corporate governance and also meets the requirements of the Accounts and Audit (England) Regulations 2015, which requires the Authority to conduct a review at least once a year of the effectiveness of its system of internal control and include a statement reporting on the review within the statement of accounts.
 The outcome of the annual review is incorporated within our Performance Management arrangements and is reported to Elected Members of the Audit and Governance Committee.